-- The tract helps protect the westernmost Big Bend region salt marshes and the easternmost white sand beaches of the Florida Panhandle. - The restoration of thousands of acres of former pine plantation on the tract will create and protect essential upland habitat for many rare and imperiled species, such as gopher tortoises, red-cockaded woodpeckers, and black bears. - The tract is essential in protecting the water quality of the surrounding bays and marshes, which support local aquaculture activity and provide foraging and nesting habitat for sea turtles, aquatic birds, alligators, and even manatees. - The tract's significant acreage provides excellent opportunity for visitors to immerse themselves in Florida's natural landscape.
-The tract is especially well suited for long-trek hiking, biking, and equestrian activity.
+- The tract helps protect the westernmost Big Bend region salt marshes and the easternmost white sand beaches of the Florida Panhandle. - The restoration of thousands of acres of former pine plantation on the tract will create and protect essential upland habitat for many rare and imperiled species, such as gopher tortoises, red-cockaded woodpeckers, and black bears; forming an essential link in a regional wildlife corridor. - The tract is essential in protecting the water quality of the surrounding bays and marshes, which support local aquaculture activity and provide foraging and nesting habitat for sea turtles, aquatic birds, alligators, and even manatees. - Traverse of the tract's significant acreage provides excellent opportunity for visitors to immerse themselves in Florida's natural landscape.
+The tract is especially well suited for long-trek hiking, cross-country cycling, and equestrian riding.

-The St. Teresa tract is the portion of Bald Point State Park west of US 98.
-Bald Point State Park is classified as a State Park in DRP's unit classification system.
+The St. Teresa Tract is the portion of Bald Point State Park west (and north) of US Highway 98.
+Bald Point State Park is classified as a State Park in DRP unit classification system.
 In the management of a state park, a balance is sought between the goals of maintaining and enhancing natural conditions and providing various recreational opportunities.
 Natural resource management activities are aimed at management of natural systems.
 Development in the park is directed toward providing public access to and within the park, and to providing recreational facilities, in a reasonable balance, that are both convenient and safe.
 Program emphasis is on interpretation on the park's natural, aesthetic and educational attributes.